Desmore History, Family Crest & Coats of Arms

-Picts.
+Today's generation of the Desmore family inherits a name that was first used by the Scottish tribe known as the Picts.
 The first family to use the name Desmore lived on the lands of Dundemore in Fife where the family has a long and distinguished history dating back to the early Middle Ages.
+The name literally means "the fortified hill," and many old strongholds in Scotland are so called.

 Early Origins of the Desmore family